hazelcast/hazelcast-nodejs-client/README.md

 ### Release Notes

-You can see the release notes for each Node.js client release on the [Releases](https://github.com/hazelcast/hazelcast-nodejs-client/releases) page of this repository.
+See the [Releases](https://github.com/hazelcast/hazelcast-nodejs-client/releases) page of this repository.

 # 1. Getting Started

-This chapter explains all the necessary things to start using Hazelcast Node.js client including basic Hazelcast IMDG and client configuration and how to use distributed maps with Hazelcast.
+This chapter provides information on how to get started with your Hazelcast Node.js client.
+It outlines the requirements, installation and configuration of the client, setting up a cluster, and provides a simple application that uses a distributed map in Node.js client.

 ## 1.1.
 Requirements